India Junior League: Fourth consecutive title for impressive Minerva Punjab | Goal.com

 India Junior League: Fourth consecutive title for impressive Minerva Punjab

 Minerva Punjab continue to show how serious they are about Indian football.
-Their journey so far has been nothing short of incredible so far.
+Their journey so far has been nothing short of incredible.

 While the senior team impressed last season with a magnificent title-winning run in the I-League, it is their junior team that has been earning plaudits all throughout the Junior League this season.